kevindexter22/Dr-Hardware-Autonet/Infrastructure/README2.md

 #### 🤖 Automation and Scripting
 ##### 🧩 *Shell Script (Bash)*
-- [ ] Automated backups for configuration files and important databases
+- [ ] Backup automation for config files and dump of the most important databases
-- [ ] Healthcheck and connectivity script for the VPN Tunnel
+- [ ] Healthcheck and connection script for the VPN Tunnel
-- [ ] Script to generate reports for PHPIPAM
+- [ ] Script to generate Netbox reports
 - [ ] Healthcheck script for FreeRADIUS
-- [ ] Watchdog for MySQL Master-Master synchronization
+- [ ] Sync watchdog for MySQL Master-Master
-- [ ] DNS Blacklist automation (DIY "Pi-hole" with Unbound)
+- [ ] DNS Blacklist automation
-- [ ] Backup of server, service and DB configs
+- [ ] Backup configs for each server, service, and database

 ##### 💊 *Remediation Scripts*
 - [ ] Zabbix + Proxmox API
 - [ ] Zabbix + Genie: Automatic Wi-Fi channel change or remote reboot

 ##### 🏗️ *Infrastructure as Code (IaC) and Configuration*
-- [ ] Provisioning Microservices with Terraform: Create a full structure in Proxmox
+- [ ] Microservices Provisioning with Terraform: Provision a complete structure on Proxmox
-- [ ] IP Life Cycle: Use Terraform with phpIPAM to check available IPs
+- [ ] IP Lifecycle: Use Terraform as a Netbox client checking available IPs
-- [ ] "Post-Boot" Configuration: Use Ansible to install services via SSH
+- [ ] "Post-Boot" Configuration: Connect SSH with Ansible and install the necessary services
-- [ ] Template and immutability management: A process to download OS images and convert them into templates using Ansible
+- [ ] Template and immutability management: A process checks and downloads the current OS image and Ansible makes a template
 - [ ] Ansible for ACS: Standardize Provisioning Flows and vparams in GenieACS

 ##### 🔄 *Orchestration and Management*
-- [ ] GitOps: Save scripts and playbooks on GitHub for version control
+- [ ] GitOps: Store scripts and playbooks in repositories (GitHub) for versioning
-- [ ] Rundeck Integration: Orchestrate analysis cycle Redis → Gemini API → Action via Ansible/GenieACS
+- [ ] Rundeck Integration: Orchestrate the analysis cycle Redis → Gemini API → Action via Ansible/GenieACS

 ##### 👁️‍🗨️ *Intelligent Observability (AIOps)*
-- [ ] Create Zabbix <-> Gemini API Webhook for root cause analysis (RCA)
+- [ ] Create Webhook Zabbix <-> Gemini API for Root Cause Analysis (RCA)
-- [ ] Add Grafana Loki logs to alert messages
+- [ ] Implement alert enrichment with Grafana Loki logs
-- [ ] Test automatic fixes via Rundeck in the Homelab
+- [ ] Validate auto-fix suggestions via Rundeck in the Homelab
-- [ ] TR-181 Telemetry Dashboard in Grafana: Signal/Noise and CPU of routers via Redis Data Source
+- [ ] TR-181 Telemetry Dashboard in Grafana: View Signal/Noise and CPU of routers via Redis Data Source
-- [ ] Predictive Analysis: Use AI to analyze signal problems in Redis before the client notices
+- [ ] Predictive Analysis: Use Gemini to analyze signal drop trends in Redis before the client notices

 #### 📊 Monitoring and Services
-- [ ] PHPIPAM: IP address management
+- [ ] Netbox: IP address management
-- [ ] GenieACS: Central management for devices via TR-069/TR-098 or TR-181
+- [ ] GenieACS: Access centralization and management via TR-069/TR-098 or TR-181
-- [ ] FreeIPA: Central identity, authentication, and policy management
+- [ ] FreeIPA: Central management of identities, authentications, and policies
-- [ ] Prometheus: Monitoring and metrics with real-time alerts
-- [ ] Pi-hole + Unbound DNS: Private DNS with ad-blocking
+- [ ] Unbound DNS: Private DNS
-- [ ] DNS Collector + Grafana LOKI: Collect and analyze DNS logs
+- [ ] DNS Collector + Grafana LOKI: Collect and index DNS logs for analysis and observability
-- [ ] Redundancy for Essential Services: Create backups for main services
+- [ ] Redundancy for Essential Services: Create backups for main services in case of failure
-- [ ] FreeRADIUS + MySQL: AAA authentication with database for access control
+- [ ] Freeradius + MySQL: AAA Authentication with database for access control and accounting
-- [ ] Zabbix VAE (Virtual Appliance Edition): Hardware monitoring and native Proxmox integration
+- [ ] Zabbix VAE (Virtual Appliance Edition): Hardware Monitoring, SNMP, and Native Proxmox Integration
-- [ ] Grafana: Create general dashboards
+- [ ] Grafana: Creation of general dashboards

 #### 📡 Network Devices (Physical)
-- [ ] Replace or update the Main/Secondary routers
-- [ ] Replace the current switch with a Gigabit switch
 - [ ] Replace the old TP-Link for cameras and improve the system

 ##